GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/11I_Arrays.md

 ## Array Native Methods

-`Array` is a sentinel class, since the runtime representation of arrays is not a Sulfox instance but an `ObjArray`.
+`Array` is a synth class, since the runtime representation of arrays is not a Sulfox instance but an `ObjArray`.
 There are currently four native functions implemented:

 - `init`: initializer of arity 1.
 Returns an empty array of `args[0]` length.
 - `@raw`: variadic static method.
 Returns an array containing all arguments passes to it.